F5Networks/f5-azure-arm-templates-v2/examples/quickstart/README.md

 - By default, this solution creates a username **admin** with a **temporary** password set to value of the Azure virtual machine ID which is provided in the output **bigIpVmId** of the parent template. **IMPORTANT**: You should change this temporary password immediately following deployment.

+- When specifying values for the **bigIpInstanceType** parameter, ensure that the instance type you select is appropriate for the deployment scenario.
+Each instance types allow a fixed number of NICs and Secondary IP addresses.
+See [Azure Virtual Machine Instance Types](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) for more information.

 - This solution requires Internet access for:
   1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
 Internet access is required via the management interface and then via a dataplane interface (for example, external Self-IP) once a default route is configured.
 See [Overview of Mgmt Routing](https://support.f5.com/csp/article/K13284) for more details.
 By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
 Other options include 1) hosting the file locally and modifying the runtime-init package URL and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).*
   2. Contacting native cloud services for various cloud integrations: